-A software installation that is described by a winst script and performed by executing the script has several advantages compared with installations that are managed by a bunch of shell commands (e. g. copy etc.):
+A software installation that is described by a wInst script and performed by executing the script has several advantages compared with installations that are managed by a bunch of shell commands (e. g. copy etc.):

 - wInst offers to log very thoroughly all operations of the installation process.
-The support team can check the log files, and can easily detect when errors occured or other problematic circumstances are evolving. - Copy actions can be configured with a great variety of options if existing files shall be overwritten - Especially, it may be configured that files are copied depending on their internal version. - There are different modi for writing to the Windows registry (overwrite existing values/ write only when no value exists/ append a value to an existing value). - The Windows registry can be patched for all users which exist on a work station (including the default user, who is used as prototype for further users).
+The support team can check the log files, and can easily detect when errors occured or other problematic circumstances are evolving. - Copy actions can be configured with a great variety of options if existing files shall be overwritten - Especially, it may be configured that files are copied depending on their internal version. - There are different modi for writing to the Windows registry (overwrite existing values/ write only when no value exists/ append a value to an existing value). - The Windows registry can be patched for all users which exist on a work station (including the default user, who is used as prototype for further users). - There is a sophisticated syntax for an integrated patching of XML configuration files.